How Stellate Ganglion Block (SGB) Offers Relief for PTSD, Pain, and Dysautonomia

 After the injection, you may notice:

-Numbness or tingling in the arm or face
+Mild numbness in the arm or face

 Rare risks include:

-Infection at the injection site
+Infection or bleeding at the injection site

-Why Choose IOW for Your SGB Treatment?
+Why Choose IOW for SGB Treatment in Bellevue?